-If you are editing an existing post, you can also schedule your post to be republished in the future by clicking on the Edit link next to the Published on: function …
+If you are editing an existing post, you can schedule the post to be republished later by clicking on the Edit link next to the Published on: function …

-Your post should show as being scheduled inside the Post Edit > Publish area …
+Your post should now show as being scheduled inside the Post Edit > Publish module …

-Your saved post will now show as ”Scheduled” in your Table of Posts …
+Your post status will now show as ”Scheduled” in your Posts area …

 (Posts table – Date column)